Getting started on your thesis

 Editing my thesis

-Your thesis must be your own work, and you must clearly understand your role, and the roles of your supervisors and others throughout the editorial process.
+Your thesis must be your own work, and you must clearly understand your role as well as the roles of your supervisors and others throughout the editorial process.

-As professional editorial intervention should be restricted to copyediting and proofreading, as covered in Parts D and E of the Australian Standards for Editing Practice, it is important that you understand the levels of editing as explained in the Australian Standards for Editing Practice.
+As editorial intervention (other than by your supervisors) should be restricted to copyediting and proofreading, as covered on page two of the Guidelines for Editing Research Theses, it is important that you understand the types of editing as explained on the Institute of Professional Editors Limited (IPEd) website.

-If your thesis has had the benefit of professional editorial advice, in any form, you must provide the name of the editor and a brief description of the service rendered, in terms of the Standards, in the preface of your thesis.
+If your thesis has had the benefit of editorial advice, in any form, you must provide the name of the editor or company providing the service and a brief description of the service rendered, in terms of the Standards, in the preface of your thesis.

 Registering my intention to submit

 Prior to submission, or prior to your performance or exhibition of a creative component of your thesis, register your intention to submit by logging into the Thesis Examination System (TES).
 About 2-months prior to your submission is the ideal time for this.
 Your estimated submission date, or your thesis submission date, must not exceed your maximum submission date, i.e. your expected thesis submission date as listed on the Graduate Research Details page of my.unimelb.